slmnptl11/Simple-Expense-Tracker/README.md

 # Simple-Expense-Tracker
-Made in Python using OOP
+Made in Python using OOP.

-I used Sqlite3 as my database.
+This is the CLI based program I developed during my school learning, I used Sqlite3 as my database.
+The database file is also included.
+I would like any updates to my code and features upgrading.